cryspen/scalable-mls-id/draft-kiefer-mls-light.md

 they need to see proposals such as PreSharedKey or GroupContextExtensions so that they can update their state appropriately.

-Depending on how light MLS is deployed, a client might need to inform the DS or other members of its status (light or full), so that the proper annotations can be generated when it is light.
+Depending on how Light MLS is deployed, a client might need to inform the DS or other members of its status (light or full), so that the proper annotations can be generated when it is light.
 It is harmless for a full client to receive an AnnotatedCommit; the annotations can simply be ignored.